Most website owners don’t think about backups until the moment they really need one.

 - How to Create WordPress Backup Using JetPack

-- How to Backup & Restore Your WordPress Site with UpdraftPlus
+- Ultimate Guide to Backing up & Restoring Your WordPress Site with UpdraftPlus

 - How to Backup WordPress Multisite (Plugin + Manual Methods)